z669016/adventofcode-2019/README.md

 ## Day 19
-The ```Drone``` class takes an int code program and is able to determine the state for a coordinate (```Point```) by running the program and provining the X and Y coordinate as input values.
-The very first test run show, you need to initialize the programs memory for each run, as the program throws an error when you try to run it again reusing the state (memory) it had after a previous run.
+The ```Drone``` class takes an int code program and is able to determine the state for a coordinate (```Point```) by running the program and providing the X and Y coordinate as input values.
+The very first test run showed, you need to initialize the program memory for each run, as the program throws an error when you try to run it again reusing the state (memory) it had after a previous run.
+The ```TractorBeamMap``` class creates a 50x50 grid and fills all the cells on the grid with the output from the drone.
+Not the fastest solution but it works and can be easily visualized.

+Part 2 needs a bit of more work, as the sheer number of elements in the grid to contain a 100x100 block is probably be too large.
+I created a ```TractorBeamSearch``` that performs a search for the location of the block.
+It starts the search at the first line for which the beam at least 100 units wide.
+The initial estimation for that line is based on data from part one (the angle for the lower and upper beam lines of line 35).
+Then just move one line down until the line contains the top of the square.
+The spead of the search can probably be improved but the runtime was okay(ish).

 ## intcode
 An ```Address``` class is used to represent a memory address.